This post is also available in: हिन्दी (Hindi)

-A special type of psychotherapy called called cognitive behavioral therapy (CBT) is used as a first choice of treatment for panic disorder.
+A special type of psychotherapy called called cognitive behavioral therapy (CBT) is used as a first choice of treatment for panic attack disorder.
 CBT helps a person to understand that there are no dangers associated with panic attack.
 It helps by changing a persons way of thinking, behaving, and reacting to an episode of panic attack.
-The attacks reduces or disappears after the person learns to react differently to the anxiety and fear that occur during panic attacks.
+The attacks reduces or disappears after the person learns to react differently to the anxiety and fear that occur during panic attack treatment.

 SSRIs and SNRIs may take several weeks to show it effect.
 These side effects are usually not severe, especially if the treatment is started off from low doses and is increased slowly over time.

 3. Beta-blockers: these medicines can help to control some of the physical